openbridge/wordpress/README.md

 * Cerbot
 * ACME: The simplest shell script for Let's Encrypt free certificate client (https://github.com/Neilpang/acme.sh)

 There are many, many other benefits to this system.
-Give it a try!

 # User Guide